smyrman/units/README.md

 - `units.AngularVelocity` -> `angular.Velocity`
 - `units.Coordinate` -> `planar.Point`

-Then, assure the propper imports, most conveniently through the use of [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports), or manually by replacing the "github.com/smyrman/units" import with the appropriate import(s):
+Then, assure the proper imports, most conveniently through the use of [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports), or manually by replacing the "github.com/smyrman/units" import with the appropriate import(s):